Search PAR

 Geolocation information Information such as longitude and latitude from your IP address or mobile device when using our mobile apps or mobile apps developed by us for our Business Customers that may provide location of the device you are using.
 2

-Sensory Data (Audio, electronic, visual, or similar information) Profile pictures, customer testimonials, videos, meetings with customers or potential customers.
+Sensory Information (Audio, electronic, visual, or similar information) Profile pictures, customer testimonials, videos, meetings with customers or potential customers.
 2 and 8

 Professional or Employment Information Job title, business address, or other professional information.
 1, 3, 5, 6, 7 and 8